A comprehensive guide on how to install your new Robin Sprong Wallpaper design.

 How to Measure

 Taking measurements doesn’t have to be a stressful affair.
-We only need two very important measurements – the width and the height of your wall, in metres or millimetres:
+We only need two very important measurements – the width and the height of your wall, in meters or centimeters or millimeters or inches or feet or yards.
+Up to you.

-- For the height, measure the vertical distance of the wall from top to bottom.
+- For the height, measure the vertical distance of the wall from the floor to the ceiling.

 *Please also ensure that you demarcate specifically which measurement is the width and which is the height when you send us your specifications.